cdworschak/dolmenwood/README.md

 	* "Feats of exploration"-style XP sources to incentivise exploration
 		* Exploring new locations, entering new settlements for the first time, finding secrets, following rumours, meeting factions etc.
 * Death's Door optional rule, DPG p.168 (2-6 chance to die every round until dead or healed; permanent loss of attribute after)

+# Responses
+* Sarah/Gabe
+	* native exploreres and fortune seekers, focus on sandbox play
+* Will
+	*  osr sandbox treasure hunt, golf-for-xp, emergent plot if any